HexStateLab/SDR-Engine/README.md

-# SDR-Engine — RTL-SDR Room-Scale Quantum Processor
+# SDRQudit — RTL-SDR Room-Scale Quantum Processor

-A quantum virtual machine that uses a basic RTL-SDR dongle and the electromagnetic field of a room as its computational substrate.
+A 5,300-line quantum virtual machine that uses a $25 RTL-SDR dongle and the electromagnetic field of a room as its computational substrate.
 Qudits are encoded as RF tones, entanglement is physical multipath interference, gates are frequency mixing via the R820T2 Gilbert cell mixer, and projective